 Phased and Gated Approach

 Phases are strictly linear sequences of activities to build a product or deliver a project.
 These activities are divided along process lines.
-Funding and progression to the next sequential phase is gated to ensure quality of deliverables handed-off between silos.
-Many decisions are concentrated at gating decision points.
+Funding and progression to the next sequential phase is gated to ensure the quality of deliverables handed off between silos.
+Many decisions are concentrated on gating decision points.
 The Phase-gate approach provides an illusion of control, delaying feedback on products.

-In theory it is expected that an idea is sound, that it can be analyzed and designed.
-The developers and testers have to just engineer this into a system which will be launched under warm summer sun.
-In practice (reality) people are not sure whether their idea will the “winner” that they want it to be, analysts and architects are puzzled and pull together a plausible solution.
-Developers and testers soon realize that the plausible solution is not really possible.
+In theory, it is expected that an idea is sound and that it can be analyzed and designed.
+The developers and testers have to just engineer this into a system that will be launched under warm summer sun.
+In practice (reality) people are not sure whether their idea will be the “winner” that they want it to be, analysts and architects are puzzled and pull together a plausible solution.
+Developers and testers soon realize that a plausible solution is not really possible.
 So they work late nights to jimmy in one fix after another until the project gets launched too late and for too much.
 Phased and gated approaches are guaranteed innovation killers.

 Large Batch Hand-Offs